-A significant number of the Corporation's investments are shared with other syndicate partners including several members of the Board of Directors and senior management of the Mortgage Banker and/or officers and directors of the Corporation.
+A significant number of the Corporation's investments are shared with other syndicate partners, including several members of the Board of Directors and senior management of the Mortgage Banker and/or officers and directors of the Corporation.
 The Corporation ranks equally with other members of the syndicate as to receipt of principal, interest, and fees.
-As at December 31, 2018, 205 of the Corporation's 231 investments (investment amount of \$500,624,695) are shared with other participants, and for 38 of which (investment amount of \$140,454,938) the Corporation is a participant for less than 50 percent of the loan amount.
+As at December 31, 2019, 165 of the Corporation's 196 investments (investment amount of \$440,819,005) are shared with other participants, and for 29 of which (investment amount of \$123,668,335) the Corporation is a participant for less than 50% percent of the loan amount.

-Certain members of the Board of Directors and senior management and their related entities coinvested approximately \$80 million with the Corporation alongside its December 31, 2018 portfolio.
+Certain members of the Board of Directors and senior management and their related entities coinvested approximately \$60 million with the Corporation alongside its December 31, 2019, Investment Portfolio.

-The Mortgage Banker services the entire investment in which the Corporation is a participant, on behalf of all participants and except for the case of investments with a first priority syndicate participant (i.e. Loans Payable), the Corporation ranks equally with other members of the syndicate as to receipt of principal, interest, and fees.
+The Mortgage Banker services the entire investment in which the Corporation is a participant, on behalf of all participants and except for the case of investments with a first priority syndicate participant (i.e. Loans Payable), the Corporation ranks pari passu with other members of the syndicate as to receipt of principal, interest, and fees.
+As at December 31, 2019, no such first priority syndicate participations were outstanding.